 Similar to the mileage expenses you deduct, you can only claim the costs associated with your business travels.
 For some expenses, like repairs and maintenance, you may not be able to determine the cost directly related to your business use.
 In this instance, you’ll need to apply the percentage you use in your mileage calculations to these other costs.

-For those self-employed Canadians who want to ensure that they claim every eligible deduction possible, the QuickBooks Self-Employed App is exactly what you need to track your mileage for business, for personal use and even those dead kilometers which are not claimed on your drivers summary, in the case of ride share driving.
+For those self-employed Canadians who want to ensure that they claim every eligible deduction possible, the QuickBooks Self-Employed App is exactly what you need to track your mileage for business, for personal use and even those dead kilometres which are not claimed on your drivers summary, in the case of ride share driving.

-QuickBooks Self-Employed is also a fantastic tool to use for keeping track of expenses as it allows the user to categorize expenses as being either personal or business, with the swipe of a finger.
+Quickbooks Self-Employed is also a fantastic tool to use for keeping track of expenses as it allows the user to categorize expenses as being either personal or business, with the swipe of a finger.
 This makes year-end tax filing using TurboTax Self-Employed so much easier and more accurate.
 It’s a must-have for those who want to pay the least amount of taxes legally possible.

 Capital Cost Allowance